kash0797/Machine-Learning/Fraud Detection/README.md

+# Fraud Detection in Auto Insurance Claims

+## Overview

-A large number of problems in data mining are related to fraud detection.
-Fraud is a common problem in auto insurance claims, health insurance claims, credit card transactions, financial transaction and so on.
-The data in this particular case comes from an actual auto insurance company.
-Each record represents an insurance claim.
-The last column in the table tells you whether the claim was fraudulent or not.
+Fraud detection is a critical challenge in many industries, including auto insurance claims, health insurance claims, credit card transactions, and financial transactions.
+This project focuses on detecting fraudulent transactions in auto insurance claims using various machine learning techniques.
+The dataset comes from an actual auto insurance company, with each record representing an insurance claim.
+The final column indicates whether the claim is fraudulent or not.

+## Project Focus

-This project focuses on detecting fraudulent transactions using various machine learning techniques.
-It demonstrates a step-by-step approach for building, tuning, and evaluating classification models for fraud detection, highlighting the following key components:
+This project demonstrates a step-by-step approach to building, tuning, and evaluating classification models for fraud detection, with the following key components:

-**Exploratory Data Analysis (EDA) & Pre-Processing:** Initial data exploration and preprocessing steps to clean and transform the dataset for model training.
+### 1. Exploratory Data Analysis (EDA) & Pre-Processing
+Initial data exploration and preprocessing steps are performed to clean and transform the dataset for model training.

+### 2. Basic Decision Tree Model
-**Basic Decision Tree Model:** A simple decision tree classifier is implemented and evaluated on the dataset to serve as a baseline model.
+A simple decision tree classifier is implemented and evaluated on the dataset as a baseline model for fraud detection.

-**Random Search for Decision Tree:** Hyperparameter tuning is performed using RandomizedSearchCV to find the optimal parameters for the decision tree model.
+### 3. Random Search for Decision Tree
+Hyperparameter tuning is conducted using **RandomizedSearchCV** to identify the optimal parameters for the decision tree model.

-**Grid Search for Decision Tree:** A more exhaustive search using GridSearchCV is carried out to fine-tune the decision tree's performance further.
+### 4. Grid Search for Decision Tree
+An exhaustive search using **GridSearchCV** is carried out to further fine-tune the performance of the decision tree model.